George Schuyler Hodges: Career

 Hodges organized the Hodges Vehicle Co. which made horse-drawn carriages and buggies in the late 1800s.
 The company closed in 1904.

-Later, Hodges was named secretary of the Welch Motor Co., which was one of the most prominent automobile companies in Pontiac.
+Later, Hodges was named secretary of the Welch Motor Car Company, which was one of the most prominent automobile companies in Pontiac.
 The company was later absorbed by General Motors.

 Hodges was a close associate of Henry Ford when Ford was starting his auto manufacturing business.
 Hodges was given credit for developing the first closed-body Ford car.

 He held several patents including one for a modern lawn mower motor, U.S. Patent 1610444A; one for a cartridge-loading device for a breech-loading firearm, U.S. Patent 863798A; and one for the first reflex camera and cut film pack, U.S. Patent 494354.

 He married Agnes Bacon in 1888.
 Her father was Levi Bacon, who served as chief clerk of the U.S. Patent Office in Washington, D. C.